adamLange/modelicaSocketExample/README.md

+This is a simple example of using IPC with a modelic function.

+To run the example, first run the script init.sh:

+    $./init.sh

-To run the model remoteAveragingExample.mo, you will need to compile socketClient.c into a shared object library named libsocketclient.so and save it in the modelicaIPCExamples/IPCExample/ExternalLibraries
+Running init.sh will substitute hard coded paths in where necessary and compile socketClient.c into a shared library that will be linked to the modelica model.

-First start the server:
+Next, start the python server.
+The server waits on a unix socket to recieve two double values.
+It then averages them and sends back the result.
+Super exciting ehay?
+Start there server with this
+command:

-    $python server.py -m; rm rpcSocket
+    modelicaIPCExamples$python server.py -m;rm rpcSocket

-Then run the remoteAveragingExample.

-Watch out.
-There are some hardcoded paths that could cause you trouble at this point.
+Start the Open Modelica Editor and load the package IPCExample by navigating to modelicaIPCExamples/IPCExample/package.mo.
+Open the model remoteAveragingExample and run it.
+(You can also do this if you make a mos file)